pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?
+Failure of CCI drivers will have impact only over pods requiring cci driver for resource management.
+All other pods will not be impacted.
+THe impacted pods will an error message showing failure of the driver.
 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?